MehediBytes/winter-donation-assignment-09/README.md

 - **React icons**: For using icons.
 - **Animate.css**: For using various eyecatching animation.
 - **React-Helemt**: For dynamic title.
-- **React-Snowfall**: For snowfall effect and give the website a winter-themed.
+- **React-Snowfall**: For snowfall effect and give the website a winter-themed vibe.